laurelmackenzie/starter-hugo-academic/content/home/recent_news.md

 ---
 widget: blank
 headless: true
-active: true

 # ...
 Put Your Section Options Here (title etc.) ...
-title: Recent News
-subtitle: Link to more news here
+title: My New Section
+subtitle:
 weight: 10  # section position on page
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns: '2'
+  columns: '1'
 ---

-Blah
+Add any content here - text, images, videos, galleries - and even HTML code!